Word clock: Over coax cable

 Professional digital audio equipment may have a word clock input or output to synchronize timing between multiple devices.
 Although the electrical characteristics of the word clock signal have not been completely standardized, some characteristics should always apply.
-Items that should remain consistent are TTL level, a 75ohm output impedance, 75ohm cables and a 75ohm terminating resistor at the end of a chain or cable.
+Items that should remain consistent are TTL level, a 75ohm output impedance, 75-ohm cables and a 75-ohm terminating resistor at the end of a chain or cable.

 Proper termination of the word clock signal with a 75ohm resistor is important.
-It prevents the clock signal from reflecting back into the cable and causing false detection of extra 1's and 0's.
+It prevents the clock signal from reflecting back into the cable and causing false detection of extra 1s and 0s.
 Some digital equipment includes a switchable terminator, some include a hardwired terminator and others have no terminator at all.
 An unfortunate aspect is that some equipment manuals do not indicate whether a hardwired terminator is included.

 A chain connection from the source through the receivers may increase jitter.
-Using clock distributing devices for parallel transmission is a better method.
+Using clock-distributing devices for parallel transmission is a better method.
 The length and quality of coaxial cables are important.

 Over AES3

 The AES11 standard defines a means for carrying a word clock over an AES3 connection.
 In this context, the word clock is known as a Digital Audio Reference Signal (DARS).

-In annex B, the AES11 standard also describes common practice in transmitting and receiving a plain word clock signal.
-This is not an attempt to standardize it, the annex is informative only.
+In Annex B, the AES11 standard also describes common practice in transmitting and receiving a plain word clock signal.
+This is not an attempt to standardize it; the annex is informative only.